clvv/fasd/fad.1.md

 # COMPATIBILITY

-Fasd's basic functionalities are POSIX compliant, meaning that you should be able to use fasd in all POSIX compliant shells.
-Your shell need to support command substitution in $PS1 in order for fasd to automatically track your commands and files.
+Fasd's basic functionalities are POSIX compliant, meaning that you should be able to use fad in all POSIX compliant shells.
+Your shell need to support command substitution in $PS1 in order for fad to automatically track your commands and files.
 This feature is not specified by the POSIX standard, but it's nonetheless present in many POSIX compliant shells.
-In shells without prompt command or prompt command substitution (tcsh for instance), you can add entries manually with "fasd -A".
+In shells without prompt command or prompt command substitution (tcsh for instance), you can add entries manually with "fad -A".
 You are very welcomed to contribute shell initialization code for not yet supported shells.

 # TAB COMPLETION